 All riders must be in position on the grid with engines running.
 No further assistance from mechanics is permitted.
-Any rider who is unable to start his machine must remove it to the pit lane, under the control of the grid marshals, where he may make further attempts to start it or change machine.
+Any rider who is unable to start his motorcycle must remove it to the pit lane, under the control of the grid marshals, where he may make further attempts to start it.
 Such riders may start the warm up lap from the pit lane and will start the race from the back of the grid.